arielf/weight-loss/README.md

 Here's how a typical result of running `make` looks like.

-The positive relative-score values are life-style choices that make you gain weight, while the negative ones make you lose weight.
-This particular data set is very noisy, since:

-- The number of examples is too small
-- My scales have a large error
-- Items that make you both lose and gain weight, often appear on the same line so they cancel each other and confuse the learning process.

-So I focused mostly on the extremes (start and end) of the list which looked like this:

     FeatureName       HashVal   ...
 Weight RelScore
     nosleep            143407   ...  +0.6654 90.29%
     watermelon         149311   ...  +0.4636 62.91%